AHammoud18/MockMarket/README.md

 <h1> MockMarket! </h1>
-<h2> Upcoming iOS App to education people that want to learn about the market </h2>
+<h3> Upcoming iOS App to educate users that want to learn about the financial market </h3>